Seichi junrei: Concerns

+While the above advantages are significant, there are many cases where the work itself may end up disappearing from relevance if it does not gain momentum.

 Many of the places targeted for pilgrimages are facilities or buildings where no visual distinction can be seen, and in some cases, general residences, schools, and other facilities are included in the neighborhood, which may cause anxiety to local residents who are unaware of the situation, thereby disturbing and inconveniencing their daily lives.
-Unlike live-action, anime are not filmed on location with the participation of on-screen actors, and are sometimes not advertised by local stations, governments, or chambers of commerce.
+Unlike live-action, anime (especially risqué "late-night" broadcasts) are not filmed on location with the participation of on-screen actors, and are sometimes not advertised by local stations, governments, or chambers of commerce.

-There are many cases where the work itself may end up disappearing from relevance if it does not gain momentum.
-Most TV anime have a broadcast period of roughly three months to one year, and seichi junrei is usually most popular during and after airing, a trend that was also observed in tourism behavior among fans of NHK Taiga dramas.
-If the popularity of a TV program - anime or otherwise - is a short-lived "boom and bust", the "boom" may pass by the time the local community is ready to accept a sudden increase in the number of tourists, leaving the destination area with only confusion and burdens.
-As a countermeasure, the producers of the Yuru Camp anime and Yamanashi Prefecture established a cooperative relationship immediately after the decision was made to adapt the manga, and the Yamanashi Tourism Organization prepared a special website to showcase its Yuru Camp tourist spots as soon as the series began airing.
+Most TV anime have a broadcast period of roughly three months to one year, and seichi junrei is usually most popular during and after airing.
+If the popularity of a TV program - anime or otherwise - is a short-lived "boom and bust", the "boom" may pass by the time the local community is ready to accept a sudden increase in the number of pilgrims (tourists), leaving the destination area with only confusion and burdens.
+As a countermeasure, the producers of the Yuru Camp anime and Yamanashi Prefecture established a cooperative relationship immediately after the decision was made to make an animated series, and the Yamanashi Tourism Organization prepared a special website to introduce the sacred sites as soon as the series began airing.

 Pilgrims sometimes act in bizarre ways that are suspicious in the eyes of local residents unfamiliar with the work and the extenuating circumstances.
 Some more extreme fans might violate the unwritten rules of meiwaku (迷惑) or commit outright illegal acts such as trespassing to access seichi in secluded and private spaces.
 As an example, some fans broke into the grounds of a high school in Nishinomiya, Hyogo, which is said to be the model school in the Haruhi Suzumiya series, and painted graffiti on the grounds of the school.
 Similar problems occurred on the grounds of the Numazu, Shizuoka school modeled in Love Live!
 Sunshine!! in addition to vandalism of manhole covers.
 Free! graffiti was found at Arasuna Shrine in Iwami, Tottori, which was featured in the anime with its name intact.
 For these reasons, the producers of some works have called for self-restraint or halting of seichi junrei.
-In This Corner of the World director Sunao Katabuchi posted a strong warning in 2017 ahead of expected seichi junrei, pleading for enthusiasts to avoid visiting the quiet neighborhoods depicted in the film.
+Problems of tourists committing crimes and violating etiquette certainly are not exclusive to seichi junrei-sha, and negative impacts extend to conventional tourism as well.